Malow/MaloWBotLK/README.md

 Loads a boss-module which will override certain behaviour depending on the boss:
 /mb bm \<bossname\>

+Switch to the other dual-spec on a character, and equip an equipment-set corresponding to the new spec's name if it exists, and perform a soft-reload to load the new spec's class-functions:
+/mb respec
+Command is run on the character you want to respec, can also be remote-executed through "mb_isRespecing = true".

 # Some useful macros I use on my Commander:
 Make all slaves accept pending trades or guild invites: